Temper-Then-Tilt: Principled Unlearning for Generative Models through Tempering and Classifier Guidance: Experiments

+To evaluate each method, we tune hyperparameters using random seeds 1 and 2 and select the best-performing configuration.
+In this multi-objective setting, we prioritize Forget Quality, since a utility-focused method could simply return the original model.
+See Appendix~\ref{app:tofu-results-detailed} for details.

 Average results over 5 trials are reported in Table~\ref{tab:tofu-combined} (see Appendix~\ref{app:tofu-results-detailed-table} for per-trial results).
-The summary metrics FQ and MU-ROUGE are shaded, with \alg highlighted in the bottom row. \alg consistently outperforms all baselines in Forget Quality, and achieves highest MU-ROUGE among methods with competitive Forget Quality, demonstrating a favorable utility–forgetting tradeoff.
-Baselines like SimNPO can achieve higher Model Utility, as the tempering of \alg can lower absolute probabilities without degrading the generation quality, indicated by the strong MU-ROUGE scores.
-We thus find Model Utility to be an unreliable utility metric, as it can even exceed the utility of the original model before unlearning without corresponding improvements in its generations.
+The summary metrics FQ and MU-ROUGE are shaded, with \alg highlighted in the bottom row. \alg consistently outperforms all baselines in FQ, and achieves highest MU-ROUGE among methods with competitive Forget Quality, demonstrating a favorable utility–forgetting tradeoff.
+Baselines like SimNPO can achieve higher MU, as the tempering of \alg can lower absolute probabilities without degrading the generation quality, indicated by the strong MU-ROUGE scores.
+We thus find MU to be an unreliable utility metric, as it can even exceed the utility of the original model before unlearning without corresponding improvements in its generations.
 In contrast, MU-ROUGE provides a more faithful measure of utility, as it does not meaningfully exceed the original model’s performance after unlearning.